 Japan's farm minister resigns amid political funds questions

-TOKYO (AP) — Japan's agriculture minister resigned Monday following questions over his handling of political funding contributions, the latest in a series of such resignations.
+TOKYO (AP) — Japan's agriculture minister has resigned following questions over his handling of political funding contributions.

-Koya Nishikawa resigned as head of the Ministry of Agriculture, Forestry and Fisheries saying he wanted to avoid disruptions to parliamentary proceedings and had chosen to leave the government.
+Koya Nishikawa, who heads the Ministry of Agriculture, Forestry and Fisheries, said Monday that he wanted to avoid disruptions to parliamentary proceedings and had chosen to leave the government.

-Questions arose over an alleged 1 million yen ($8,400) donation to the ruling Liberal Democratic Party chapter headed by Nishikawa from a company run by a sugar manufacturers association that had received government subsidies.
+Questions arose over an alleged 1 million yen ($8,400) donation to the ruling Liberal Democratic Party from a company run by a sugar manufacturers association that had received government subsidies.